translate/pootle/docs/server/installation.rst

 Running Pootle
 --------------

-By default Pootle provides a built-in `CherryPy server
-<http://www.cherrypy.org/>`_ that will be enough for quickly testing the
+The Django default server will be enough for quickly testing the software.
-software.
 To run it, just issue:

 .. code-block:: bash

    (env) $ pootle start

 And the server will start listening on port 8000.
-This can be accessed from your web browser at `localhost:8000 <http://localhost:8000/>`_.
+Pootle can then be accessed from your web browser at `localhost:8000 <http://localhost:8000/>`_.

 .. _installation#next-steps: